Riverside Elder Abuse Lawyer

 Penal Code 368 classifies elder abuse as any kind of harm inflicted on someone aged 65 or older.
 Abuse is much more complex than just hitting someone – in fact, elder abuse can occur in any of the following contexts:

-• Physical abuse occurs when someone inflicts physical harm to an elder without any just cause.
-Though there’s no “just” cause to hurt an elderly person, the law distinguishes between intent to harm and the incidental harms someone can cause by moving a fragile individual.
+- Physical abuse occurs when someone inflicts physical harm to an elder without any just cause.
+Though there’s no “just” cause to hurt an elderly person, the law distinguishes between intent to harm and the incidental harm someone can cause by moving a fragile individual.

 Elder abuse can be a misdemeanor or a felony, which makes it a “wobbler crime” – it can wobble between the two depending on the situation.
 The prosecution may label it as either, depending on the nature and gravity of the offense, as well as a defendant’s prior criminal history.